Athyrium asplenioides

 Its specific epithet asplenioides means "Asplenium-like".
 Many botanists instead considered it a variety of the common lady-fern, making it Athyrium filix-femina (L.) Roth, var. asplenioides (Michx.)
 Farwell.

+A. asplenioides is most commonly found in lowland forests, on and near ravine slopes, and within frequently burned pinelands.
+It prefers environments with lower light levels, ranging from shady to deep-shady, as well as environments with moist loamy sand.

+It can often be found growing alongside species such as magnolias, oaks, anise, and others.